UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/java-shell/usage.md

 # z/OS Shell - Usage

 > **Deprecation Notice**: The z/OS Shell plugin is deprecated.
 It is recommended to use the [Shell plugin](../Shell/README.md) instead.
-To download the plug-in, click the following version-specific links.

 Use z/OS Shell plug-in to run a Shell script as part of the deployment process.
 The plug-in step contains the scripts.